checkeapp-group/CheckeApp/docs/LOCAL_INSTALATION.md

 # 🚀 Local Installation Guide

-This guide provides step-by-step instructions to set up and run the FactCheckerProject on your local machine for development purposes.
+This guide provides step-by-step instructions to set up and run the CheckeApp on your local machine for development purposes.

 ## 📋 Prerequisites